 What Brand Pressure Cooker Should You Choose

 We would advise that you stick with reputable and known brands—you don’t want to get experimental when it comes to pressure cookers.
 Choose a brand that has done business for decades and one that has received approval for independent testing.
 You want your pressure cooker to either meet or exceed the quality standards.
 Most Americans recognize the Underwriters Laboratories (UL) as the most trusted name in this business.

 Don’t select a brand simply because of a lower price or even a higher price.
 Check the reputation of the company and the review of the pressure cooker model.
 See that they don’t have pending lawsuits.

 Most people want the 6-quart pressure cooker.
 It’s good for three to six people.
 That fulfills the needs of most people.
 A 4-quart pressure cooker works for one to two people.
 An 8-quart pressure cooker was designed for six to eight people, and a 10-quart pressure cooker serves up to 15 people.

 What Is the Capacity of a Pressure Cooker?

 6 quarts is the most popular pressure cooker capacity.
 With that said, you have 4-quart, 6-quart, 8-quart, 10-quart, and 12-quart as the most common pressure cookers.
 They can hold that much capacity in terms of liquid.
 The usable capacity is two-thirds of the liquid capacity, depending on the food.

-Hopefully, you learned something about the pressure cooker sizes and capacities.
+Hopefully, you learned something about the pressure cooker sizes and capacities and it will help you choose what size pressure cooker you need.
 Understanding what capacity to buy also matters because you don’t want one too big, or it won’t cook food as fast as it should.
 Not only that, but the wrong capacity won’t be as energy-efficient, and you will waste money on energy.

 One-Pot Cooking Rocks